What I Care About

+There is a critical shortage of teachers in many subjects across the state.
 We must continue to develop incentives to attract new teachers to the area, which involves partnerships with city and county governments.
 We are lucky to have Salisbury University in our county, which produces many new teachers each year.
 However, we need to continue working to attempt to keep many of them in the county.

 Additionally, we must continue to ensure our teachers and non-classroom professionals are compensated adequately, to retain their experience in the schools.
 We must work with the Wicomico County Education Association on developing contracts that provide benefits necessary for retention.

 We must take every step possible to ensure students are safe from the moment they step on the bus to the moment they return home.

 Those who graduate must be college or career ready.
 The Parkside Career & Technology Education program is a key piece of the career ready model, for courses that require hand-on education.